-Simon was already a popular and highly respected member of the Welsh trading standards family when he made the career defining move to the WLGA in 2010.
 With the keen support of the CEO Steve Thomas here was an opportunity to influence political and policy support for the service via the access he now had on a daily basis with local and national decision makers.
-His secretarial support for high level groups like Trading Standards Wales, Environmental Health Wales, and Directors of Public Protection Wales helps bridge the key relationship with the WLGA and has proven incredibly helpful to all concerned.
+His secretarial support for high level groups like Trading Standards Wales, Environmental Health Wales and Directors of Public Protection Wales helps bridge the key relationship with the WLGA and has proven incredibly helpful to all concerned.
 He has established a regular TV, radio, press and social media profile as a voice for his professional peers and public protection services across Wales.
-Simon was on the 2013 Brighton Conference plenary platform with the money expert Paul Lewis but that sort of celebrity exposure remains something he doesn't seek or crave.
-He has more recently been appointed a Trustee of Action on Smoking & Health Cymru and now also sits on the APPG for Online Home and Electrical Safety.
+Simon was on the 2013 Brighton Conference plenary platform with the money expert Paul Lewis but that sort-of-celebrity exposure remains something he doesn't seek or crave.
+He has more recently been appointed a Trustee of Action on Smoking and Health Cymru and now also sits on the APPG for Online Home and Electrical Safety.

 Outside of his trading standards family Simon has another very special family of his own.
 His lovely wife Donna works at DVLA and together they have three strapping sons.
-20 years young Fred is at

-Bristol studying geography and is a strumming bass guitarist.
-George at 22 is a Royal Engineer and training in bomb disposal whilst 24 years old Harry has a Masters in Maths from Durham, is a trainee actuary with Deloittes and playing good rugby with Hitchin RFC.
-All clearly chips off Simon's block with himself being a previous Scouts leader, county badminton player, runner, charity walker, Osprey's rugby fan and a keen follower of Glamorgan CCC.
+20-years-young Fred is at Bristol studying geography and is a strumming bass guitarist; George, at 22, is a Royal Engineer and training in bomb disposal, whilst 24-year-old Harry has a Masters in Maths from Durham, is a trainee actuary with Deloittes and is playing good rugby with Hitchin RFC.
+All clearly chips off Simon's block with himself previously being a Scout leader, county badminton player, runner, charity walker, Ospreys rugby fan and a keen follower of Glamorgan CCC.
 He is also a leading light in organising the annual hugely competitive England, Scotland, Wales trading standards golf tournament.
-Other new Fellows here including Mike Thomas and Peter Fergie alongside our late friend and colleague Calum Duncan are all participants.
-The rivalry and national pride remain fierce but nothing like the fierceness of the warmth and friendship that binds them and all in our trading standards family together as one.
+Other new Fellows here including Mike Thomas and Peter Fergie are all participants, alongside our late friend and colleague Calum Duncan.
+The rivalry and national pride remains fierce but nothing like the fierceness of the warmth and friendship that binds them and all in our trading standards family together as one.